Cidran/Cidran/README.md

 🚀 Aspiring Back-End Developer: I have a keen interest in back-end development and am continuously improving my skills in this area.

 🌟 Future Software Engineer: My long-term goal is to become a software engineer.

-## Let's Connect
-Feel free to reach out if you want to collaborate on a project, discuss game engines, or just talk about tech in general!